RSurya99/RSurya99/README.md

 ### Hi there 👋

 My Name is Rafli Surya Pratama, 17.
-I'm From Bandung, Indonesia, currently majoring in Informatics Engineering at SMK Cipta Skill Bandung
+I'm From Bandung, Indonesia.

 ## Github Stats